fruit-bat/pico-zxspectrum/README.md

 Some of the FAT SPI routines need to be kept in RAM, needs to be documented.

-Need to implement .z80 version 3 for quick saves, which currently save 48k Spectrum images.

 I'm not convinced the noise channels on the AY-3-8912 sound correct.

 ## Build